 - Discrete manufacturing

 In the automotive industry, for instance, manufacturers turn to IoT development to track the state of welding machines, spindles in milling machines, laser drilling machines, etc. This equipment is difficult to reach for manual inspection, while an IoT-based condition monitoring solution offers an opportunity to monitor machines’ condition without physical access to them.
 Moreover, an IoT-based condition monitoring solution helps to identify early-stage defects including cracking, spalling, lubrication problems, misalignment of assembled parts, etc. in real time.
+Our smart factory demo showcases, how condition monitoring can be used in this industry.

 - Process manufacturing